skvvara/Bazecor/FOCUS_API.md

 This function allows you to get/set the current brightness of the backlight LEDs of your keyboard.

 the return value will be the same as the sent one, a 8 bit integer (number between 0 and 255)

-### led.brightnessUG
+### led.brightness.wireless

-This command reads/writes the brightness setting for the Underglow stored in the EEPROM
+This command reads/writes the wireless brightness setting for the Backlight LEDs stored in the EEPROM, this command modifies the behavior only when in wireless mode, when in wired the ``led.brightness`` value is applied.

-When applied to the Defy keyboard, additional commands are available to modify the behavior when in wireless mode, these one remain and only affect wired mode.

 #### Commands